gautambaghel/terraform-google-terraform-cloud-agents/examples/tfc-agent-gke-simple/README.md

 This example shows how to deploy TFC Agent on GKE.

+It creates the Terraform Agent pool, registers the agent to that pool and creates a project and an empty workspace with the agent attached.

 ## Steps to deploy this example

 1. Create terraform.tfvars file with the necessary values.